School counseling: Online master’s degree

 Your plan of study will include ESC_PS 8940: Counseling Psychology Practicum (12 credit hours), which requires the supervision of counseling in an approved setting.

-If you do not have K-12 teaching certification, you will take 9 credit hours of teacher preparation courses in order to be eligible to obtain the school counseling certification.
+If you do not have K-12 teaching certification, you will take 6 credit hours of teacher preparation courses in order to be eligible to obtain the school counseling certification: ESC_PS 2010 and SPC_ED 7300.
+These courses are included within the 60 credit hours required to complete the program.

 Course work covers